Cmdliner/micro_url/README.md

 # μrl (Micro url)

-Basic url shortener with express and Redis
+Basic url shortener with Express, Typescript, EJS and Redis

 To install dependencies: